 to the dance.
 It felt as though you could hear the passion in every step, clap and snap

 As a brand new arrival to the city of Madrid, I have made it my goal to immerse myself in the Spanish culture and traditions (even if this does mean very clumsily attempting Spanish from my phrasebook when I go off the tourist paths).
-Whilst it has been very fun enjoying the Madrid weather by dining on tapas and drinking Sangria until late in the evening this cannot be all I take from my experience in Madrid, so my first foray into gaining a deeper sense of Spanish traditions would be to go to a Flamenco Show.
+Whilst it has been quite fun enjoying the Madrid weather by dining on tapas and drinking Sangria until late in the evening, this cannot be all I take from my experience in Madrid.
+So my first foray into gaining a deeper sense of Spanish traditions would be to go to a Flamenco Show.

 I think it would probably be fair to say that flamenco is a complex, technical and dynamic dance, which reflects Spanish passion, fire and lust.
 There is a theory that the word ‘flamenco’ could have originated from the word ‘flama’ meaning ‘fire’ or ‘flame’.
-Having now experienced a flamenco show, I would like to believe this theory to be true, as to me; it perfectly sums up the atmosphere of the show and the passion of the dancers.
+Having now experienced a flamenco show, I would like to believe this theory to be true; it perfectly sums up the atmosphere of the show and the passion of the dancers.

 Josephine has studied at the University of Birmingham in the UK as well as Concordia University in Montreal, Canada.
 Right now she’s doing human Geography, specialising in social, cultural and political geographies, specifically focussing on European society and politics.
 When taking a break from hard-hitting politics, Josephine can be found exploring the food, drink and fashion scene wherever she goes.